How to switch from Avalara

 - Map products to the correct TICs (Taxability Information Codes).

-- Revoke Avalara’s access to your state tax portals (where applicable).
+- Revoke Avalara’s access to your state tax portals.

-- Update portal logins or user roles to prevent unintended filings.
+- Update portal credentials to prevent unintended filings.

 - Notify states of your provider change, if required.